 risk for concussion and/or internal bleeding can be very high after an accident

 so the sooner you can be seen, the better.

 What kind of doctor should I see?

 If you’ve been injured and it wasn’t your fault, VanDerGinst Law would be honored to help you with a personal injury claim.
+Contact VanDerGinst Law today.
+We have knowledgeable and experienced attorneys who can help guide you through the complexities of your case and help you obtain the financial compensation you deserve.
 The consultation is free and there is never a fee unless we win.
-If you suffered an injury in Iowa or Illinois, contact VanDerGinst Law, P.C. at 800-960-8529.
-The law is tough and being injured is tougher.
+Call VanDerGinst Law at 800-797-5391.
+The law is tough, being injured is tougher.
 We’ll make it easier for you.